PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 `a MOD b`

 The arithmetic operators +, -, *, /, and MOD are used to perform arithmetic on a and b.
+MOD accepts the same operand types as the other arithmetic operators: two integers give an integer remainder, and any combination involving a float (`Float MOD Float`, `Int MOD Float`, `Float MOD Int`) gives a floating-point remainder.
+A modulus of zero is an error.

 `RANDOM(a, b)`